chuckyang123/tp/docs/UserGuide.md

 Format: `mark_hw i/NUSNETID a/ASSIGNMENT status/STATUS`

-* Marks the specified assignment for the given student.
+* Marks the specified assignment for the given student with the specified status.
+The same homework can be marked for several times, and the most recent status will be saved.
-* The assignment number should be a positive integer between 1 to 3.
+* The assignment number should be a positive integer between 1 to 13.
 * The assignment must exist for the student.
 * The `STATUS` can be one of the following: `complete`, `incomplete`, or `late`.
 * The NUSNET ID, homework number and status **must be valid**.
-* The paprameter constraints are listed [here](#Parameter-Constraints).
+* The parameter constraints are listed [here](#Parameter-Constraints).
-* The system will check the validity of command format, followed by validity of input, and lastly the existence of the student.
+* The system will check the validity of command format, followed by validity of input, the existence of the student, and lastly whether the homework can be marked (i.e., whether the homework exists for the student).

 Examples:
 * `mark_hw i/E1234567 a/1 status/complete` marks assignment 1 as complete for student `E1234567`.